FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 interest, such as UI/UX, infrastructure, code quality, or CAD industry practices.
 Groups may focus on development, infrastructure, policies, or other project-related topics.

+The purpose of Working Groups is to provide a more organized venue for discussion and to ensure that such discussions yield useful outcomes.
+Each Working Group must conduct a genuine, documented discussion process.
+Working Groups must not be used solely to confer legitimacy on a predetermined decision.

-Working Groups do not hold any special decision-making powers unless explicitly delegated by the Maintainers.
-Their primary function is to act as advisory bodies.
+Working Groups have no special decision-making authority unless explicitly delegated by the Maintainers; even in such cases, responsibility rests with the Maintainers, who grant and oversee that authority.
+Their primary function is to act as an advisory body.
+Working Groups shall not be held responsible for any decisions.

+Working Group statements do not carry any special status over other community views.
+Maintainers should treat them as such when making decisions.
+If Maintainers cite a Working Group’s position as a rationale for a decision, the legitimacy of that decision derives from the quality and breadth of the group’s discussion—not from the mere existence of a Working Group statement.

 ### Structure of a Working Group